googleapis/google-cloud-python/packages/google-cloud-monitoring/README.rst

-Python Client for Stackdriver Monitoring API
+Python Client for Cloud Monitoring API
 =======================================================

 |ga| |pypi| |versions|

-`Stackdriver Monitoring API`_: Manages your Stackdriver Monitoring data and configurations.
-Most projects must be associated with a Stackdriver account, with a few exceptions as noted on the individual method pages.
+`Cloud Monitoring API`_: Manages your Cloud Monitoring data and configurations.
+Most projects must be associated with a Google Cloud account, with a few exceptions as noted on the individual method pages.

 - `Client Library Documentation`_